rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 export default Navigation;
 {{< /highlight >}}

 You have successfully assigned roles to your users, merged authentication user with database user in your higher-order components, and applied authorization rules with redirects and conditional renderings in your applications.
+Another great thing about it: Everything you add to your database user will be available when you launch your application.
+Basically you are allowed to set user properties to your Firebase user now.

 ### Exercises:

-* Walk through a scenario where the role-based authorization could be replaced with a permission-based authorization (e.g. authUser.permissions.canEditUser)
+* Walk through a scenario where the role-based authorization could be replaced with a permission-based authorization (e.g. `authUser.permissions.canEditUser`)
 * Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/6188752284edadfcbe4c6f5235ed54593a9adc2d" %}}